• Image depicting network of people

 Strategic Academic Leadership

-Strategic Academic Leadership is a new professional development program for senior leaders at Mount Royal to address key topics and current issues facing leadership and the University.
-Sessions will be organized through the Office of Faculty Relations with guidance from Provost’s Council.
+Strategic Academic Leadership is a forum for senior leaders in the university to champion initiatives flowing from the University Strategic Plan.
+This new program is designed to provide senior leaders at Mount Royal an opportunity to further build cross-departmental relationships, cultivate a welcoming and equitable organizational culture, and address key topics and current issues they are facing.
+Sessions will be organized through the Office of Faculty Relations with guidance from the President's Office.